vmware-tanzu/velero/site/content/docs/v1.5/troubleshooting.md

 Now, visiting http://localhost:8085/metrics on a browser should show the metrics that are being scraped from Velero.

-- Confirm that the Velero server pod has the nessary [annotations][8] for prometheus to scrape metrics.
+- Confirm that the Velero server pod has the necessary [annotations][8] for prometheus to scrape metrics.
 - Confirm, from the Prometheus UI, that the Velero pod is one of the targets being scraped from Prometheus.

 [1]: debugging-restores.md